Albert Humphreys TAM business change model

 - Administration - How the organisation will be managed, the management style, the organisation structure and the people skills required.

-Performance improvement first starts with a comprehensive examination of the entire operations from the bottom to the top.
+As mentioned above, performance improvement first starts with a comprehensive examination of the entire operations from the bottom to the top.
 This is then followed by a 'how shall we go forward' planning workshop.
-Because instant team work is made possible using TAM®, it can give the team the power to produce a performance improvement plan between 24 to 38 working hours (i.e., between 3 to 5 days).
+Because instant teamwork is made possible using TAM®, it can give the team the power to produce a performance improvement plan between 24 to 38 working hours (i.e., between 3 to 5 days).